Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Conclusion

-This paper opens up numerous exciting opportunities for future research.
-Over-dispersion in arrivals, which creates sustained periods of both high and low arrival rates, necessitates substantially higher staffing levels to maintain service quality.
-This presents a significant operational challenge: while additional servers are needed during high-traffic periods, they remain idle during low-traffic phases, leading to over-staffing and elevated operating costs.
-This challenge underscores the importance of alternative service operations, such as outsourcing \citep{KocagaArmonyWard15}, call blending \citep{PangPerry15}, and callback options \citep{AtaPeng20}.
-These strategies can effectively utilize otherwise idle servers during high-traffic periods, substantially improving operational efficiency.
-Analyzing these strategies under our DSPP model offers promising avenues for enhancing both the efficiency and effectiveness of large-scale service systems, particularly in managing high stochastic variability in arrivals.
+This paper points to several directions for future research.
+Over-dispersed arrivals create long stretches of high and low demand.
+To maintain service quality, staffing must increase to cover the high-demand periods.
+This can leave servers idle during low-demand periods and raise operating costs.
+This trade-off underscores the importance of alternative service operations, such as outsourcing \citep{KocagaArmonyWard15}, call blending \citep{PangPerry15}, and callback options \citep{AtaPeng20}.
+These strategies can use available capacity more effectively and improve efficiency.
+Analyzing them under our DSPP model is a natural next step, especially for systems with high stochastic variability in arrivals.

 \ECSwitch

 \ECHead{Supplemental Material}

 \EquationsNumberedBySection